Edited by: Keri Stooksbury

 Transfer to British Airways for Short-Haul Awards Worldwide

-British Airways Executive Club is a super powerful Chase Ultimate Rewards transfer partner.
+British Airways Executive Club is a super powerful Chase transfer partner.
 The airline has a distance-based award chart that charges more for longer flights and less for shorter flights.
 This means British Airways Avios can be super lucrative for booking short-haul flights around the U.S., Europe, Asia, and Australia.

 If you’re traveling on a British Airways flight, it costs just 4,000 Avios off-peak and 4,500 Avios peak for flights under 650 miles.
 Partner flights costs 6,000 Avios.